 - Incorporated with Mechanical 2-speed transmission for a wide range of driving and drilling applications

-- Comes with Makita-built 4-pole motor delivers 480 inch per pounds of max torque
+- Comes with a Makita-built 4-pole motor that delivers 480 inches per pound of max torque

 - All metal gear construction for improved durability

 - The graphics and lights on the charger are quite hard to read

 What Are the Difference between HILTI vs. DEWALT vs. Makita Drill-Driver Kit?

 HILTI SFC 18-A is more than capable of managing a 3-quarter-inch spade bit at low speed and we could even feather it through four pieces of plywood in high speed.

 It might end up being the most competitive in the screw driving test where it finished in 3rd place just 0.02 seconds behind the Makita brand.